Suiyuekulv/dqn-FlappyBird/README.md

 ## Disclaimer

-The game emulator and some variable names are from the following repository:
+The game emulator is from the following repository:

 [yenchenlin/DeepLearningFlappyBird](https://github.com/yenchenlin/DeepLearningFlappyBird)